-Links to Personal Development:

-The topics studied in Year 9 may inspire students to investigate a range of careers spanning the physical, social and environmental sciences.
-Examples could include glaciologists, development aid workers, foreign diplomats and sustainable transport planners.
+Links to Personal Development: The topics studied in Year 9 may inspire students to investigate a range of careers spanning the physical, social, and environmental sciences.
+Examples could include glaciologists, development aid workers, foreign diplomats, and sustainable transport planners.
 Class notice boards will also have displays showcasing various careers in which students may use their geographic knowledge, understanding and skills in the future.
 In particular, the study of geography will help with students' cultural development.
 Understanding the wide range of cultural influences that shape individuals and different places.

-How is my knowledge further developed in GCSE?
+How is my knowledge developed further at GCSE?

-As students move on to study GCSE Geography they will find the topics covered during Key Stage Three provide them with a good hinterland knowledge on which to build an even deeper understanding.
-Year 10 topics such as Sustaining Ecosystems and Distinctive Landscapes will build directly on the work of Key Stage Three which topics such as Urban Futures and Resource Reliance will provide newer learning.
-Similarly, the graphical, cartographic and maths skills practiced during Key Stage Three will be use at GCSE and students should be confident applying these skills to their GCSE learning.
+As students move on to study GCSE Geography, they will find the topics covered during KS3 provide them with a good hinterland knowledge on which to build an even deeper understanding.
+Year 10 topics such as Sustaining Ecosystems and Distinctive Landscapes will build directly on the work of KS3 which topics such as Urban Futures and Resource Reliance will provide newer learning.
+Similarly, the graphical, cartographic and maths skills practised during KS3 will be used at GCSE and students should be confident applying these skills to their GCSE learning.